KDE/documentation-docs-kdenlive-org/user_interface/monitors.rst

    Monitor zoom bar (audio file example)

 The timeline rulers of the monitors have zoom bars.
-To activate, hover over the timeline ruler and use :kbd:`Ctrl+Mouse wheel`.
+To activate, hover over the timeline ruler and use :kbd:`Ctrl+MW`\ [2]_.
 A zoom bar will appear with a scrollbar that has handles on the left and the right.
 At the same time, the timeline ruler scaling marks will change according to the zoom factor.
 This is helpful when trying to make frame-accurate cuts or setting :term:`zones<zone>`.

 .. rst-class:: clear-both